 As for what the two companies have copied from the original Supreme, which predates their operations by more than 20 years, their answer is a simple, “Absolutely nothing.”

 IBF’s operators are, in fact, so confident that they are not in the wrong that they recently announced that impending opening of some 70 physical stores across the globe over the next two years, including flagship locations in Beijing and Shanghai.
-That will mean that not only will they beat the real Supreme to China; they will outnumber Jebbia’s brand in terms of stores by almost 60.
+That will mean that not only will they beat the real Supreme to China in terms of physical locations; they will outnumber Jebbia’s brand in terms of stores by almost 60.

 “The IBF will open [a store] in every country on the globe where the intellectual property rights are present with the already owned stores in Spain as examples.”
 It noted that “already planned are stores in Belgrade where IBF is the ONLY HOLDER OF A REGISTERED SUPREME BRAND, as well as others territories, and therefore between the end of 2018 and 2019 no less than 70 openings around the world are expected.”